 - Typical Commercial Flat Roof: $30,000

 Considering the many variables involved, these are only general ballpark figures.
 The last variable is determined by the contractor you hire.
-It’s important to hire a contractor that specializes in commercial flat roofs, because sloped roofing and flat roofing are significantly different, as well as residential vs. commercial.
+It’s important to hire a contractor that specializes in commercial flat roofs because sloped roofing and flat roofing are significantly different, as well as residential vs. commercial.
 Hiring a flat roof contractor that specializes in commercial flat roofs will ultimately bring the best results and prices.

 Replacing the flat roof on a commercial building is a large investment; the overall cost will vary depending on the specific factors of each project.
-The best course of action is to call a few flat roof contractors, that specialize in commercial buildings, in order to get cost estimates and material recommendations.
+The best course of action is to call a few flat roof contractors, that specializes in commercial buildings, in order to get cost estimates and material recommendations.
 The lowest estimate isn’t always the best choice, so make sure to consider the quality and reputation of each contractor.

 RoofSlope understands how expensive commercial flat roof replacement is, and we also understand that ponding water and improper drainage are the main culprits in their demise.
 That’s why our innovative auxiliary sloping product is so helpful for contractors and building owners, as a cost-effective and efficient solution for ponding water.
 Please contact us today to learn more about RoofSlope.